CuddleOrd/nico_chatbot_next.js_supabase/LOCAL_DEV.md

 # Local Development

-This describes steps to spin up Neur.sh locally:
+This describes steps to spin up Austin.sh locally:

 ## Environment Variables

 You will need to sign up for [Privy](https://www.privy.io/) and create a development app.

 Choice of model provider:

 - [PPQ](https://www.ppq.ai/) API key
 - [Anthropic](https://www.anthropic.com/) API key
 - [OpenAI](https://platform.openai.com/) API key

 You also need to have